urbandrei/urbandrei/README.md

 - 💼 Seeking a role that encourages innovation, growth, and continuous learning.
 - [Here is a link to my resume!](resume.pdf)

-## Let's Connect
-- 📧 Feel free to reach out to me at andrei.roman.personal@gmail.com!

 I'm excited to embark on new coding adventures, tackle intriguing problems, and help create exceptional software solutions.
 Let's build something amazing together! 💻🚀